-For a broken arm or other emergency, patients know they can visit their nearest emergency room for care, but when the emergency involves dental health, many people aren’t sure where to begin.
-At Pleasant Grove Family Dentistry, we do our utmost to see patients experiencing the dental emergency right away.
-If you need help with toothache, jaw pain, or other emergency dentistry needs, call our Texarkana dentist and team right away.
-In many cases, we’re able to see patients on the same day they contact us, and if we can’t see you the day your emergency occurs, we’ll help you with directions for at-home care and pain management.
+For urgent issues such as a broken arm, patients know they can visit their nearest emergency room for care.
+But when the emergency involves dental health, many people aren’t sure where to begin.
+At Pleasant Grove Family Dentistry, we do our utmost to see patients experiencing a dental emergency right away.
+If you need help with toothache, jaw pain, or other urgent dental problems, call our Texarkana dentist and team right away.
+In many cases, we’ll be able to see you on the same day you contact us; if we can’t, we can still help you with directions for at-home care and pain management.

 We know that many dental emergencies simply cannot be avoided.
 However, there are some habits you can change to reduce your risk for dental emergencies, including:

 Dental emergencies are typically sudden and overwhelming.
 Thankfully, your Texarkana emergency dentist has the tools and experience needed to provide quick, compassionate care for hurting smiles.
-Having as much information ahead of time can help you be as prepared for an emergency as possible, so we’ve gathered some common questions we often get below.
+Having the information you need ahead of time can help you be as prepared for an emergency as possible, so we’ve gathered some common questions we often get below.
 If you don’t see the information you’re looking for, don’t hesitate to give us a call right away!

 Since most emergency rooms don’t have a dentist on staff, you’ll almost always save yourself time and money by giving us a call about your dental emergency first.
 However, you should go directly to your local ER for:

 While it may be a nice change of pace if your painful tooth suddenly stops hurting, that doesn’t necessarily mean you’re out of the woods.
 Teeth don’t heal themselves like the rest of your body, so it’s unlikely that the root of the problem has been resolved.
-In fact, a toothache that suddenly turns into a numb tooth could be an indication of an injury or infection that’s damaged the nerve of your tooth!
-We need to see you right away to assess your situation and determine what treatments you need, even if your toothache has gone away.
+In fact, a toothache that suddenly goes away could be an indication of an injury or infection that’s damaged the nerve of your tooth!
+We need to see you right away to assess your situation and determine what treatments you need, even if you’re not currently in pain.